madhujaxxxx/yaml/README.md

 # docker-compose to hello-world

-The simplest "docker-compose.yml" to "Hello World" as simple as "docker run hello-world".
+The simplest "docker-compose.yml" to "Hello World" as simple as `docker run hello-world`.

 ```yaml
 version: "3"